Best DIRT 5 Settings for Thrustmaster TX / T300

 |Self Aligned Torque||100%|

 ABS Feedback shakes the wheel when the ABS assist kicks in.
-I can only feel it when the ABS assist is set to High.
+I can only feel this when the ABS assist is set to High.

 Collision shakes the wheel when you hit other cars or something on the side of the track.
 It seems to be mostly limited to head-on collisions, so many times you will hit something and not feel a thing.